near-examples/webrtc-live/README.md

-# webrtc-chat
+# WebRTC Live streaming

-[WIP] WebRTC based video calls using NEAR to establish connection
+Stream live from the browser.
+Let other people connect by URL using NEAR